levsero/test_embed/doc/api.md

 The Zendesk Widget API is a JavaScript API for controlling the display and data passed to the Zendesk Widget, a means of embedding Zendesk functionality (ticketing, live chat and Help Center knowledgebase search) on any website.

-<b>Note</b>: All the API methods documented below assume that you have installed the Zendesk Widget JavaScript code snippet on your website or webpage(s).
+<b>Note 1</b>: All the API methods documented below assume that you have installed the Zendesk Widget JavaScript code snippet on your website or webpage(s).

 You can find the widget snippet code for your Zendesk account by visiting the Widget admin page:
 * Log in to your Zendesk
 * Click the Admin icon (![](http://zen-marketing-documentation.s3.amazonaws.com/docs/en/manage_icon.png)) in the sidebar and
 * Select Channels >  Widget

-The associated code for each API call should be put just after the widget snippet, before the < /head> in the HTML source of your webpage. 'zE.hide', 'zE.activate' and 'zE.identify' can be used before <em>and</em> after page load (For example, associated with certain button clicks on your website).
+The associated code for each API call should be put just after the widget snippet, before the < /head> in the HTML source of your webpage.

+'zE.hide', 'zE.activate' and 'zE.identify' can be used before <em>and</em> after page load (For example, associated with certain button clicks on your website).

 ### zE.setLocale